biocarl/til-biocarl/README.md

 ---

+# 📅 26.10.2022 vim: Search and replace
+- Through whole file (whole line, with confirmation) `:%s/PATTERN/REPLACEMENT/gc` (`%` is shorthand for `1,$` - whole file)
+- From current line till end of file: `:.,$s/PATTERN/REPLACEMENT/gc`
+- From current line to the next 10 lines: `:10:$s/PATTERN/REPLACEMENT/gc`
+- For more range options see `:h range`

 # 📅 26.10.2022 training: What are scientic communities who research on computer science education?
 - [SIGCSE](http://sigcse.org/) := Technical Symposium on Computer Science Education
 - [ITiCSE](http://iticse.acm.org/) := Conference on Innovation and Technology in Computer Science Education,